TordWessman/r2Project/Arduino/r2I2CDeviceRouter/r2I2CDeviceRouter/README.md

 See the detailed examples on how to use an array of the RF24 network (there are none).

-#### Here's a dummy example of how the configuration for RF24 setup could look like in Python
+# Example code
-It will require a Raspberry Pi and an I2C connection, but it could as well have been any computer using a serial connection.
+Here's a dummy example of how the configuration for RF24 setup could look like in Python It will require a Raspberry Pi and an I2C connection, but it could as well have been any computer using a serial connection.

 ```